FixedEffects/InteractiveFixedEffectModels.jl/README.md

 Some litterature using this estimation procedure::

 - Eberhardt, Helmers, Strauss (2013) *Do spillovers matter when estimating private returns to R&D?*
-- Hagedorn, Karahan, Movskii (2015) *Unemployment Benefits and Unemployment in the Great Recession: The Role of Macro Effects*
+- Hagedorn, Karahan, Manovskii (2015) *Unemployment Benefits and Unemployment in the Great Recession: The Role of Macro Effects*
-- Hagedorn, Karahan, Movskii (2015) *The impact of unemployment benefit extensions on employment: the 2014 employment miracle?*
+- Hagedorn, Karahan, Manovskii (2015) *The impact of unemployment benefit extensions on employment: the 2014 employment miracle?*
 - Totty (2015) *The Effect of Minimum Wages on Employment: A Factor Model Approach*

 #### How are standard errors computed?